Mirzapur (soundtrack): Composition

 For the songs "Tittar Bittar", Bhaskar roped in his entire band Anand Bhaskar Collective, along with indie musician Isheeta Chakravarty to render vocals for this number.
 Ginny Diwan, the lyricist of this song penned the lyrics within an hour.
 Anand stated that "It’s an ‘item song’ from a woman's point of view while a fight is on.
 I'm grateful the directors supported our wacky ideas".
 Later he also roped in Shipla Surroch and Keka Ghoshal, who were also independent singers to record the album.
 Anand Bhaskar planned to compose a wedding song for Guddu (Ali Fazal) and Sweety (Shriya Pilagonkar) which is touted to be a Sufi number.
 An original song titled "Varoon" was created for the same.

 Bhasker stated that "Munna Rap" was not initially planned to happen in 2015.
 He opined that the makers of Mirzapur (Mihir Desai and Gurmmeet Singh) were focusing more on situational songs.
 He also had a Sufi song ("Varoon"), a Bhojpuri song ("Sajanwa Ki Gunwa") and a Punjabi wedding song ("Saure Chali Ve").
 "Munna Rap" was difficult to compose, according to Bhaskar, since he had to mix influences from Uttar Pradesh folk as the modern hip-hop to achieve the right sound.
 With "Munna Rap" became an exceptional hit upon release Bhaskar stated that the song managed to give a chance to compose in genres that were out of his comfort zone.
 Being the last song that Bhaskar had composed for the series, the song also had a female version performed by Shilpa Surroch.

 Track listing

+The songs are composed by Anand Bhaskar while the background score is composed by John Stewart Eduri.
+Lyrics are written by Ginny Diwan.

+Season 3

+The songs are composed by Anand Bhaskar while the background score is composed by John Stewart Eduri.
+Lyrics are written by Ginny Diwan.